 The sinus floor is a thin bony plate which separates the maxillary sinus from the oral cavity.
 The side teeth are located in this bone.
-When you lose these molars, the sinus floor degrades until is so thin that there is no longer enough room for the artificial tooth roots, the implants.
+When you lose these molars, the sinus floor degrades until it is so thin that there is no longer enough space for the artificial tooth roots, the implants.

 Implants can then only be used when adequate bone volume has been created.
 To do this, the implant surgeon performs a “sinus lift” also know as a sinus floor elevation.
 Here, the maxillary sinus is “lifted” using a blend of natural bone and bone-replacement material.